yacubin/bitmake/README.md

 # BitMake project

-!The project is under development.
+> Note: This project is under active development.

-BitMake was part of the WASMUX project and served as a build script.
+BitMake is JavaScript-based build system originally developed as part of the [WASMUX](https://github.com/ykbin/wasmux) project.
 The main task of BitMake is to build recipes and make scripts.

 Examples of building a dbc-0.0.1 project: